JonathanMortlock/cornish-ultracold.github.io/_pages/about.md

   #   <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: False # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: False  # includes social icons at the bottom of the page
 ---

 In our research group we study ultracold molecules formed by the association of ultracold atoms.